October 28, 2022

 Similarly to other provinces, immigrants tend to settle in the urban centres of Atlantic Canada.
 Between 33 percent and 48 percent of all immigrants living in Moncton, Fredericton, Saint John, Halifax, and St. John’s were recent immigrants who were admitted from 2016 to 2021.

-The Atlantic Immigration Pilot (AIP), launched in 2017, appears to be playing a role in the region’s growth.
+The Atlantic Immigration Program (AIP), appears to be playing a role in the region’s growth.
 This employer-driven program helps temporary foreign workers and international graduates wanting to live in the region to gain permanent residency.

 A previous report from Canada’s immigration department, Immigration, Refugees and Citizenship Canada (IRCC), said that the vast majority of AIP applicants were still in Atlantic Canada after one year.